Quantum Functions

 pass

-being a qubit array of size 2*n, the expression is specified
+is a qubit array of size 2*n, the expression is specified as a string

 is not in scope.